Orchard Road food isn’t just about quick bites – explore the area’s finest dining and cafe experiences.

 1. Fat Cow

 If you haven’t been to Fat Cow in a hot minute, we recommend you make plans.
 The renowned fine dining establishment is now under new leadership, so you can expect fresh and exciting things.
-The omakase menus feature dishes that are thoughtfully arranged in an alternating light-and-heavy format, creating balance for your palates.
+The omakase menus feature dishes that are thoughtfully arranged in an alternating light-and-heavy format, creating balance for your palate.
 This is one dining experience well worth the price tag.

 Must-try dishes: Fat Cow premium donburi; A5 Matsusaka wagyu

-How much: Set lunch from $55 per pax; omakase menu from $118 per pax; a la carte dishes from $12
+How much: Set lunch from $48 per pax; omakase menu from $88 per pax; a la carte dishes from $12

 Opening hours: Daily, 12pm to 3pm; Sunday to Thursday, 6pm to 10.30pm; Friday and Saturday, 6pm to 11pm

-Address: Fat Cow, #01-01/02, Camden Medical Centre, 1 Orchard Boulevard, Singapore 248649
+Address: #01-01/02, Camden Medical Centre, 1 Orchard Boulevard, Singapore 248649

-4. Drim Korean Steak House
+3. Drim Korean Steak House

 There’s no need to book a flight to Seoul when you can savour authentic Korean food in Orchard.
-Drim prides itself on serving traditional dishes prepared with modern techniques.
-Diners can look forward to set meals and KBBQ.
-Not keen on the smoky smell that lingers after your meal?
-Skip the barbecue and go for the main dishes, especially the signature noodles.
-We are big fans of the buckwheat noodles which have a slight nutty flavour and chewy texture.
+Drim prides itself on serving traditional dishes prepared with modern techniques and Korean charcoal BBQ.
+Feast on the signature galbisal (pork rib finger cut), boasting rich, meaty flavour and indulgent high-fat content.

 Must-try dishes: D’rim signature noodle; beef yukhoe; Jeju yukgaejang